-You can read in more detail about the role of directors here, but in summary, the directors manage the company.
+You can read in more detail about the role of directors, but in summary, the directors manage the company.
 They are responsible to all the owners.

 Directors can either be executive, in that they are involved in the day to day decision making, or non-executive, effectively as part-time consultants to the executive directors.

 Every executive director is an employee.
-He or she has all the rights and obligations of an employee and is as well protected through employment law as any other employee.
-Given that he or she also has a lot of knowledge about the company, and most likely the ability to overstep procedures to which other employees must adhere, you should take extra special care over the terms of her contract of employment and her job description.
+They have all the rights and obligations of an employee and is as well protected through employment law as any other employee.
+Given that they also have a lot of knowledge about the company, and most likely the ability to overstep procedures to which other employees must adhere, you should take extra special care over the terms of their contract of employment and their job description.

 The contract of a non-exec director is likely to cover many of the same issues.
-However, because a non-exec director usually is not an employee, it is often much easier to remove him or her.
-Additionally, because he or she does not play as active a role in the management, he or she is likely to have less information and to make fewer operational decisions.
+However, because a non-exec director usually is not an employee, it is often much easier to remove them.
+Additionally, because they do not play as active a role in the management, they are likely to have less information and to make fewer operational decisions.

 The role of shareholders

-A shareholder, also called a "member", can be as active in the running of the company as she wishes and the other members allow, from being a director, to being an active supporter offering advice, to being a "sleeping" lender providing finance only.
+A shareholder, also called a 'member', can be as active in the running of the company as they wishe and the other members allow, from being a director, to being an active supporter offering advice, to being a 'sleeping' lender providing finance only.